Bright beauty in the spring garden.

-Deriving its name from the Greek goddess of rainbows, this classic perennial is a showy staple for any late spring or early summer planting.
-Today's irises are available in an array of colors and patterns, including bold, solid tones, and multi-colored, extravagantly patterned displays.
-Because of the color options, gardeners can get creative with their displays, planting one variety en masse, choosing multiple varieties or incorporating iris into perennial flower beds.
-Requiring hours of direct sunlight to bloom, iris excel when planted prominently along garden borders, or within cut flower arrangements.
-Exhibiting deer resistance and drought tolerance, this low maintenance perennial is a pleasure to grow.
+A classic perennial, iris flowers are a showy staple for your home garden.
+The bright colors are sure to impress any onlooker, which is no surprise because the name is derived from the Greek goddess of rainbows.
+Today's iris flowers are available in an array of colors and patterns, including bold, solid tones, and multi-colored, extravagantly patterned displays.
+The plethora of color options allow gardeners to get creative with their displays.
+Plant one variety en masse, choose multiple varieties, or incorporate your iris flowers into perennial flower beds.
+Irises require hours of direct sunlight to bloom and excel when planted prominently along garden borders or within cut flower arrangements.
+Iris flowers also exhibit deer resistance and drought tolerance, making them a low maintenance perennial.
+Look for our reblooming bearded irises for sale to enjoy beautiful colors year-round.
+Or, opt for our dutch irises to grow alongside your garden greens.
+Whichever iris bulbs you choose this season, they're sure to be a pleasure to grow.